ryanschork/RyanSchork/README.md

 - I was formally a top 0.1% World of Warcraft player.

 ## 💬 Ask Me About
-My annual trip to Japan! 🎌
+My annual trip to Japan or literally anything relating to popular manga and anime! 🎌

 ## 📫 Contact